reasonml/reason-react/FUTURE.md

 # 0.1.5

+Requirements: bs-platform >=1.7.6, which comes with the following ReasonReact JSX fixes:

+- JSX ppx now recursively transforms component's props.
+- JSX ppx now reports the correct location for some errors.
+- JSX ppx now correctly transforms some corner case with ref and key (`ref=?foo`).

+Our own release contains the following improvements:

-- Adjust ReactDOMRe's `props`; more accurate labels and types.
+- Adjust ReactDOMRe's `props` and `style` to include more accurate DOM and style attributes and styles (#9, #15, #17).
 - Add `ReactDOMRe.Style.unsafeAddProp` to unsafely add a prop to an existing `style`.
 Make sure you know what you're doing!
 - Fix `reactRef`'s type in various locations.
 A React ref is actually always nullable; we've previously only acknowledged it for DOM ref, now we do for custom (composite) components ref too.
 A more detailed explanation is [here](https://github.com/facebook/react/issues/9328#issuecomment-298438237).
 This is documented in our docs in the ref section as well.

 - `self` now contains a new prop, `retainedProps`.
 This is a new feature that solves the previous slightly inconvenient way of forwarding props to state, as described in the old API's lifecycle methods.
 Now there's a dedicated API for it!
 The docs describes this in detail.
 - `enqueue`.
 Best thing ever.
 - `ReactDOMRe.createElement` (usually used through the JSX `<div> foo </div>`) has a new implementation that fixes an inadvertent children key warning in the previous version.

-(Not in this repo, but ppx fixes that go into bs-platform)
+- Add `cloneElement`.
-- JSX ppx now recursively transforms component's props.
+- `shouldUpdate` now implemented.
-- JSX ppx now reports the correct location for some errors.
-- JSX ppx now correctly transforms some corner case with ref and key (`ref=?foo`).